Training-Games.com

 - Plays just like a real baseball game

-- Handles up to 100 multiple choice, true/false or fill in the blank questions
+- Input your training questions directly into the game - Handles up to 100 multiple choice, true/false or fill in the blank questions

 - Enter questions in up to 3 different categories

-Pricing Starting at just $74.99 for Single User Annual License
+Pricing Starting at just $74.99 for Single User Annual License.

 Visit www.training-games.com/baseball.html to purchase and view additional licensing options.